MahmoodAbdali79/Portfolio/about.md

 ### Business Analyst @ SnappFood, Tehran
 Aug 2022 - Aug 2023
-- Tracking performance metrics and keeping stakeholders informed on our progress toward critical objectives
+- **Achievement**: 88% growth in orders and +100% growth in revenue in pick-o-pack service
-- Identified opportunities to simplify the pick-o-pack service and identified bottlenecks and areas for improvement in this service
+- Identified opportunities to simplify the pick-o-pack service and identified bottlenecks and areas for improvement in this service.
+Result in 2.8% growth in average item per order
 - Monitored and reported product pricing to deliver the best possible prices to our customers
-- Developed process to facilitate payment for vendors and financial team
+- Reduced 50% of payment time by Developing a process to facilitate payment between vendors and the financial team
 - Developed scripts to crawl data from various sources based on business needs
 - **Technologies used**: SQL, Python, Ms Excel, Tableau